Urushiol-induced contact dermatitis: Prevention

+Up until the 1970s, drug manufacturers including Merck Sharp & Dohme and Parke-Davis sold oral preparations of urushiol, which were advertised as providing seasonal immunity and described by the Food and Drug Administration as "tested and proven to be effective."
+As of 2024, urushiol medications are not available in the United States.

 A rarely cited double-blind study in 1982 reported that a course of oral urushiol usually hyposensitized subjects, with the principal side effect, pruritus ani, being reported by 85% of the participants who ingested the urushiol.

 Research conducted on urushiol by Mahmoud ElSohly led to the development of PDC-APB, a candidate for a vaccine against skin irritation from poison ivy.